 We expect our suppliers to conduct their businesses in compliance with the same high legal and ethical standards and business practices as ours.
-Wärtsilä has general supplier requirements for areas of compliance with legislation, environmental aspects, quality, occupational health and safety management, social performance, and cyber security.
-Compliance with these requirements are assessed, both in the selection and onboarding of new suppliers, as well as in the continuous supplier performance management process.
-Potential new suppliers must meet these requirements in order to receive approved supplier status.
-The general supplier requirements are also included in our standard supply agreements.
+Wärtsilä has mandatory supplier requirements for areas of compliance with legislation, environmental aspects, quality, occupational health and safety management, social performance, and cyber security.
+Compliance with these requirements is assessed, both in the selection and onboarding of new suppliers, as well as in the company’s continuous supplier performance management.
+The supplier requirements are included in our standard supply agreements.

-In addition to these general supplier requirements, we have product and service-specific requirements, which are monitored as part of the above-mentioned continuous supplier performance management process.
+In addition, we have product and service-specific requirements, for which compliance is assessed as part of the above-mentioned continuous supplier performance management process.

 For low-risk suppliers, the basic assessment is typically sufficient to complete the supplier assessment.
 For medium and high-risk suppliers, a more detailed assessment with on-site audits is typically needed to determine and mitigate potential risks.
 The purpose of the detailed assessment is to complement the basic risk assessment, determine the supplier’s capabilities and capacity, and to collect further information about the supplier.
 For new and existing suppliers of higher criticality and risk, on-site audits are conducted.
 These focus on the supplier’s management system, offered scope and geographical location, and are led by a qualified lead auditor.
 An independent or specialised auditor can be used in specific focus areas, such as human rights or cyber security.
 For any deficiency to meet the requirements, corrective actions are agreed on and completed before the audit is accepted.